 It was the perfect lunch spot too, so after a bit of food, and some time to dry out we headed back to the car.
-Popran National Park – the perfect mini adventure.
+Emerald Pools in Popran National Park – the perfect mini-adventure.

 - Swimmers and towel (although one of us forgot our swimmers and undies did the trick.
-Not naming names though)
+Not naming names)

 - Lunch – Emerald Pools is a sweet spot for a picnic

 Ignore Google Maps!
 Follow directions from NSW National Parks.